 Although no minor is required for those majoring in Atmospheric Science, some students do choose to add an additional minor, or minors.
 Some common choices are Math, Physics, Chemistry, Computer Science, and Business.
-In addition, all atmospheric science majors are able to add a broadcast meteorology minor, which involves taking courses in journalism, as well as an internship with a broadcast meteorologist at a local television station.
-Some students also choose to "double major" with any of the aforementioned programs.
+In addition, some students choose to pursue a Geographic Information Systems